Get a Precision Second Opinion now!

 Verna’s instinct told her this didn’t feel right.
 So, just to be sure, Verna contacted CTOAM to get a second opinion before making such a life-changing decision.

 We reviewed Verna’s medical records and any prescribed treatment protocols (both present and past).
-Then our cancer experts reviewed the most current, relevant medical journals and research studies.
+Then our cancer research and patient advocacy experts reviewed the most current, relevant medical journals and research studies.

 We also encouraged Verna to make two immediate changes to her lifestyle.
 Based on her current diet and work routine, there were important changes Verna could make before her formal treatment had even started: improve her exercise and nutrition.